 The Singing Tower carillon concerts are at 1 & 3 p.m. daily with short selections played on the hour and half-hour.
-The current carillon schedule features live carillon concerts by Geert D’hollander on Thursday – Sunday with recordings from the Anton Brees Carillon Library collection the remainder of the week.
-Carillon concerts can be heard throughout the Gardens and there is no additional ticket required.
+The carillon schedule features live concerts by Geert D’hollander mid-October through mid-May, Thursday to Sunday.
+Recordings from the Anton Brees Carillon Library collection can be heard the remainder of the week, as well as during the summer months from mid-May to mid-October.
+Concerts can be heard throughout the Gardens and there is no additional ticket required.

 Pack up your camera gear for a photo excursion to one of Florida’s most photographed sites!
 At the Gardens we allow photography anywhere on the grounds for personal, non-commercial use.
 Our beautiful vistas, landscape gardens and architecture are the perfect subjects to photograph, and we encourage you to share your photo finds with us on our Facebook page or by email.

 Some of our favorite iconic photo spots include: the Exedra overlook at sunset, the Reflection Pool, and Window by the Pond.

 Visit Bok Tower Gardens for your next portrait photography session to create memories that will last a lifetime!

 If you wish to visit the Gardens for bridal, wedding, Quinceañera, engagement, birthday, reunion, or family photos by professional photographers, you are invited to do so with regular paid admission.
 Just like a regular visit to the Gardens there is something here for everyone, from picturesque garden paths to the harsh scrub habitat on the Pine Ridge Nature Trail.

 Please be considerate of other visitors throughout the Gardens.
 Portrait photography may not block, disrupt or hinder visitor access or circulation of paths and walkways.
 Drone photography or video is not permitted in the Gardens under any circumstances without prior written consent.
 Find out more about our photography policy.